mtmssteffen/WhoAreWe/README.md

 # Who Are We?
 Exploring the Ethnic Evolution of Our Ancestors
 ## Identify and predict patterns in migration of ancestors by time period and country.
 project2-6 for Udacity Data Science course
-See https://mtmssteffen.github.io/ for blog post
+See https://mtmssteffen.github.io/ for blog post with all charts and visualizations

 https://github.com/user-attachments/assets/5b71cc86-e44f-4aea-ba98-d3b0d2bd081e